-Even though I have been interested most of my life in electronic
+Even though I have been interested most of my

-music and music technology, there is nothing quite like the thrill of hearing
+life in electronic music and music technology, there is nothing

-is a listing of all my acoustic compositions to date, giving their instrumentation
+The following is a listing of all my acoustic compositions to

-and duration along with a brief description of their sound.
-These scores
+date, giving their instrumentation and duration along with a brief

-music—simply click here for contact info.
+for contact info.

 |